 The Territory of the United States.
 When the thirteen original colonies secured their freedom in 1783, England also released her claim to the vast territory west of the Alleghany Mountains and east of the Mississippi.
 The States then withdrew their conflicting claims, leaving these lands to the Fedral government.
-Thus began the great public domain to which was added from time to time the Louisiana Purorganized territory, and (2) that for organized territory. and other possessions.
+Thus began the great public domain to which was added from time to time the Louisiana Purchase, Florida, the Mexican Session, the Oregon Territory, and other possessions.

 The Government of Territories.
 To govern this territory was no easy task.
-Congress was given power to make all needful rules and regulations respecting the territory of the United States.
+Congress was given power to make all needful rules and regulations respecting the territory of the United States.4